-As the Program Coordinator for Documentary Heritage and Preservation Services for New York, Anastasia Matijkiw oversees every aspect of DHPSNY, including coordinating educational programs, communications, outreach, and planning and assessment programs.
+As the Program Manager for Documentary Heritage and Preservation Services for New York, Anastasia Matijkiw oversees every aspect of DHPSNY, including coordinating educational programs, communications, outreach, and planning and assessment programs.
 Before joining DHPSNY, Anastasia worked as the Surveying & Outreach Archivist for the Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR) at the Historical Society of Pennsylvania where she surveyed and assessed collections at local small repositories and managed educational programming on archival concepts for their staff.
 Prior to that position, Anastasia was the Preservation Services Assistant at the Conservation Center for Art & Historic Artifacts.
 She has also worked at the Carnegie Museum of Art, the Preservation Department of the University of Pittsburgh Library System, and the Academy of Natural Sciences of Drexel University.
 Anastasia received her MLIS in Archives, Preservation, and Records Management at the University of Pittsburgh and her BA in Near Eastern Languages and Civilizations at the University of Pennsylvania.

 As the Communications Assistant for Documentary Heritage and Preservation Services for New York, Jason Henn produces and manages content for DHPSNY’s website and social media, as well as blogging about DHPSNY events and activities and producing the program’s brochures and educational materials.
 Jason joined the staff of DHPSNY in 2016 after three years working in communications and marketing for the Gershman Y. His love of documentation and cultural objects is informed by lifelong record collecting, an undergraduate degree in Music from Earlham College with a focus on ethnomusicology, and a semester of ethnographic field work studying music-making communities in rural Indiana.